pvcraven/arcade_book/source/labs/lab_11_array_backed_grids/array_backed_grids.rst

 than 2.
 If so, print the count.
 Regardless, reset it back to zero.

 You'll also need to do the same ``if`` after the loop with the row is done.
+If the row goes up to the grid-edge, then the blocks-in-a-row won't trigger without this second check.

 .. code-block:: text
     :caption: Sample Output